7201krap/CPP_introduction_to_opencv/README.md

 ### How does this program work:

 1. Get webcam video frames.
-(This is can be changed to an another camera such as a CCTV.
+(This is can be changed to an another camera such as CCTV.
 You can do this by changing parameter in 'VideoCapture')

 2. It detects an intruder by comparing the previous frame and the current frame.